 Log Management and Graylog Alerts – Keeping Track of Events in Real-Time

 Many old-school logging tools just run their background checks every 5-10 minutes.
 However, if something serious happens (like a hacking attempt), you definitely don’t want to know that 5 minutes later.
 That’s why Graylog keeps track of everything in real-time to identify every single event as soon as it occurs.
 Nonetheless, you also need to filter only relevant information and send it to the people who need to know.
-You don’t want to show every single system log to the people in your sales team, don’t you?
+You don’t want to show every single system log to the people in your sales team, do you?

 Alert aggregation is a key component to understand how the logs are relevant to each other.
 Getting an alert for 10 failed logins in 1 minute is not useful when hundreds of employees log in at 8 AM, and maybe 10 failed individually.
-By adding group aggregation, you can know when a specific user fails over 10 times, and only get alerted for 1 event.
+By adding group aggregation, you can know when a specific user fails over 10 times and only get alerted for 1 event.

 In Graylog Enterprise, we introduced the correlation engine to take the alerting to the next level.
-If someone fails 10 times to log in, but right after does a successful login, maybe you were just brute force attacked.
-The correlation engine will monitor for a series of events and give you one, high fidelity alert.
+If someone fails 10 times to log in, but right after a successful login, maybe you were just brute force attacked.
+The correlation engine will monitor for a series of events and give you one high fidelity alert.

 A well-optimized alerting system warns you in real-time only when something that matters comes up.
 After all, if a serious threat like a data breach emerges, you want the right people to know about it immediately so they can mitigate the damage.
-However, you don’t want your IT Ops team leader to be woken up in the middle of the night because one of your databases has just finished running its routine maintenance.
+However, you don’t want your ITOps team leader to be woken up in the middle of the night because one of your databases has just finished running its routine maintenance.

 Today, Security Information and Event Management (SIEM) solutions work in tandem with log management tools such as Graylog to enhance their efficiency.
 If a SIEM keeps firing alerts every time a network or application issue is detected, users may get buried under the sheer amount of notifications.
 As a result, most of these alerts may end up being ignored, making a SIEM nothing but an extremely expensive but useless bauble.